bcbg-bio/bcbg-bio.github.io/_pages/openings.md

 ## Staff positions

 ### Postdoctoral researchers or staff scientists
-We are hiring up to two post-doctoral researchers.
+We are hiring a post-doctoral researcher.
 To apply, please send a cover letter summarizing your accomplishments, skillset and interest in our group; your CV and one representative manuscript to brielin DOT brown AT pennmedicine DOT upenn DOT edu.

 Outstanding applicants with at least 3 years post-doctoral experience may be considered for a staff scientist position (official ad forthcoming).
 If appropriate, please indicate your interest in such a position in the cover letter.